Are We a Good Fit? (FAQ)

 Here’s how it works:

-- Complimentary Musical Direction Audit: This is always the first step!
+1. Complimentary Song Audit: This is always the first step!
 It’s a free production consultation that specifically focuses on your vision, situation, challenges, and opportunities.
 We only move forward if you feel that it’s the right fit.

 Note: I don’t schedule/hold dates without a deposit.
 Once you’re ready, we’ll finalize the deposit, contract, and secure your timeline.
 If your spot is far out, then there will be a Let’s talk if your schedule is tight; I’ll do my best to accommodate.